Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Related Work

 Inspector-executor models incorporated in the compiler transformation frameworks such as Sparse Polyhedral Framework (SPF)~\cite{spf1, spf2} enable optimization of sparse computations.
-For example, at runtime, an inspector can determine data access patterns and derive efficient schedules, which the executor can then invoke during computation.
-In \cite{spf_tensor}, the authors extend SPF to generate optimized sparse tensor codes and develop techniques for efficient co-iteration of sparse tensors.
-They focus on kernels that handle multiple sparse tensors and differ from the SpTTN kernels. \\ \textbf{General distributed-memory frameworks:} DISTAL \cite{DISTAL} extends TACO to target distributed systems.
-SpDISTAL \cite{SpDISTAL} adopts single-node transformations of TACO and extends DISTAL's distributed scheduling transformations with new constructs for describing distributions of sparse tensors.
-Each dimension of the tensor is partitioned and mapped to an n-dimensional abstract machine grid by matching the index names as specified by the user.
+In \cite{spf_tensor}, the authors extend SPF to generate optimized sparse tensor codes.
+They focus on kernels that handle multiple sparse tensors and not SpTTN kernels. \\ \textbf{General distributed-memory frameworks:} DISTAL \cite{DISTAL} extends TACO to target distributed systems.
+SpDISTAL \cite{SpDISTAL} adopts single-node transformations of TACO and extends DISTAL with new constructs for describing distributions of sparse tensors.
 SpDISTAL inherits the limitations of TACO in terms of finding an optimal code path for SpTTN kernels.
 Also, our framework provides automatic distributed memory parallelization without any user intervention.
-Deinsum \cite{Deinsum} provides automatic distributed-memory parallelization of operations on tensors.
-Deinsum supports only dense tensors, and computes data movement-optimal schedules.
-TiledArray~\cite{tiledarray, tiledarray_software} is a distributed-memory framework that natively supports block-sparse tensors. \\ \textbf{Specialized library implementation for SpTTN kernels:} SPLATT \cite{SPLATT} provides an optimized implementation of MTTKRP on shared and distributed memory systems.
+Deinsum \cite{Deinsum} provides automatic distributed-memory parallelization of operations on dense tensors.
+TiledArray~\cite{tiledarray, tiledarray_software} is a distributed-memory framework for block-sparse tensors. \\ \textbf{Specialized library implementation for SpTTN kernels:}~SPLATT~\cite{SPLATT} provides an optimized implementation~\nopagebreak[0]~of MTTKRP on shared and distributed memory systems.
 GigaTensor \cite{GigaTensor} implements MTTKRP as a series of Hadamard products and uses the MapReduce paradigm.
 A parallel algorithm for TTMc which leverages multiple CSF representations is proposed in \cite{accelerate-tucker}.
 Parallel Tensor Infrastructure (ParTI!) \cite{parti} is a library for sparse tensor operations (including MTTKRP) and tensor decompositions on multicore CPU and GPU architectures.
 In \cite{parti_reorder}, as part of ParTI!, the authors propose techniques to reorder the sparse tensor to improve the performance of MTTKRP.
-Methods to eliminate unnecessary communication when executing Sampled Dense-Dense Matrix Multiplication (SDDMM) and Sparse-Times-Dense Matrix Multiplication (SpMM) kernels in sequence is proposed in FusedMM \cite{fusedmm}.

 \externaldocument{background} \externaldocument{algorithm}